trinamae12/lifestyle-blog/readme.md

 - Create all pages except files with `(Admin)`.

 ### Middle Level:
 - Create all pages except API integration.
+Login and register are handle in memory.

 ### Senior Level:
 - Create all page and API integration